emanchado/narrows/README.md

 TODO
 ====

+Fix the background image so that it doesn't disappear after finishing the transition.

 * Make Brunch compile the JavaScript ports code and drop webpack
 * Look into Elm design patterns for sub-applications.
 Maybe have a type with the places the application can go to, and one of the